Degree Conferral and Commencement Ceremonies

 Application for Graduation

 All graduating students must file an Application for Graduation through their Student Center in MyMav by the published deadlines for the semester of graduation.
 Students are encouraged to meet with their academic advisor to insure that they will meet degree plan requirements in a timely way to allow graduation.
 Neither the graduation application nor graduation fees are transferable to a subsequent semester; therefore, if a student does not graduate in the semester indicated in the initial application, a new application must be filed for the semester of graduation and the appropriate fees paid again.
-Additional information on graduation processes is available on the Office of Admissions, Records and Registration's Graduation website.
+Additional information on graduation processes is available on the Office of the Registrar's Graduation website.

 Students who fail to apply for graduation by the specified deadlines may apply late by completing the Application for Graduation and paying a late fee.
 Applications for graduation will be accepted with a late fee for 30 calendar days after the deadline for applying for graduation.
 After that date, no applications will be accepted and students must apply for graduation for a subsequent semester.
 Applicants for graduation will be billed the Graduation Application fee and, as appropriate, the late graduation application fee.
 Again, graduation charges are non-transferable and non-refundable.
 See the section titled Tuition, Fees, and Charges in this catalog for information on specific fees.